WarnerMedia/gimme-aws-creds/README.md

 ## Usage

-### App configuration in Okta Identity Engine

-To use gimme-aws-creds with an Okta Idnentity Engine domain, you must create a new OIDC Native Application and connect it to your AWS integration app(s).

-The OIDC Native Application requires Grant Types `Authorization Code`, `Device Authorization` , and `Token Exchange`.
-These settings are in the Okta Admin UI at `Applications > [the OIDC app] > General Settings > Grant type`.

-The pairing with the AWS Federation Application is achieved in the Fed app's Sign On Settings.
-These settings are in the Okta Admin UI at `Applications > [the AWS Fed app] > Sign On`.
-Make sure to set the `Allowed Web SSO Client` value to the Client ID of the OIDC Native Application.
-Repeat that setting for each AWS application you want to access with gimme-aws-creds.

-Finally, set the Client ID in gimme-aws-creds (`gimme-aws-creds --action-configure` or update the `client_id` parameter in your config file)

 **If you are not using gimme-creds-lambda nor using appurl settings, make sure you set the OKTA_API_KEY environment variable.**

 After running --action-configure, just run gimme-aws-creds.
 You will be prompted for the necessary information.